ttola-pro/aliensDemo/README.md

-# Alien bingo
+# Bingoaliens

 ## Features

-The repo contains a simple implementation to show a loading state with a lottie animation, and present a webview displaying the `aliens bingo` website.
+The repo contains a simple implementation to show a loading state with a lottie animation, and present a webview displaying the `bingoaliens` website.
 On completion of loading, a dialog is presented to the user to check if they want to receive sms.

 #### Preview